neuralmagic/sparseml/integrations/ultralytics-yolov5/README.md

 The resulting model is 75% pruned and quantized and is trained on VOC!

-To transfer learn this sparsified model to other datasets you may have to adjust certain hyperparameters in this recipe and/or training script.
-Some considerations:
-- For more complex datasets, increase the number of epochs, adjusting the learning rate step accordingly
+To transfer learn this sparsified model to other datasets you may have to adjust certain hyperparameters in this recipe and/or training script such as the Optimizer type, the number of epochs, and the learning rates.
-- Adding more learning rate step milestones can lead to more jumps in accuracy
-- Increase the learning rate when increasing batch size
-- Increase the number of epochs if using SGD instead of the Adam optimizer
-- Update the base learning rate based on the number of steps needed to train your dataset

 ### Export to ONNX